VMLYR/Drupal-KIT/readme.md

 ### Docksal + CI and build processes

 Docksal and KIT's commands can be used for running build processes.
-The command `init-project` can toggle "build mode" by running appending the `builder` command: `fin init-project builder`.
+The command `init` can toggle "CI mode" by running appending the `ci` command: `fin init ci`.
 This is best used when docksal is used to create the build files to be released.
 By default, the builder runs composer in --no-dev mode, and auto-removes build-related files amound other things.